Sample path behavior of a L\'evy insurance risk process approaching ruin, under the Cram\'er-Lundberg and convolution equivalent conditions: Introduction

+Although not directly related to the current work, a description of the sample paths leading to ruin has also been obtained for the heavy tailed subexponential class of general L\'evy insurance risk processes.
+This class was studied in the compound Poisson model by Asmussen and Kl\"{u}ppelberg \cite{AK} and later for spectrally positive process by Kl\"{u}ppelberg and Kyprianou \cite{KK}.
+Results for the general L\'evy insurance risk process were obtained recently by Doney, Kl\"{u}ppelberg and Maller \cite{DKM}.
+The behavior of the paths is diametrically opposite to that in the Cram\'er--Lundberg case, with ruin being a consequence of one extremely large jump.

-We conclude the introduction with an outline of the paper.
-Sections \ref{s2} and \ref{s3} introduce the fluctuation theory and excursion theory needed for the remainder of the paper.
-Section \ref{s4} outlines the general approach.
-This is carried out in Section \ref{s5} under the Cram\'er-Lundberg condition and in Section \ref{s6} under the convolution equivalent condition.
-The special case where $(0,\infty)$ is irregular is then briefly discussed in Section \ref{s7}.
-The joint limiting distribution of many variables of interest as well as an example of a Gerber-Shiu EDPF is given in Section \ref{s8}.
-Finally the appendix contains a result in the case that $X$ is compound Poisson which, as is often the case, needs to be treated separately.
-Throughout $C, C_1, C_2\dots$ will denote constants whose value is unimportant and may change from one usage to the next.
+We conclude the \hyperref[sec1]{Introduction} with a brief outline of the paper.
+Section~\ref{s2} contains the necessary fluctuation theory and excursion theory to give a precise statement of the results.
+The main results can then be found in Section~\ref{s4} together with an outline of the general approach to their proof.
+Further results and proofs related to Section~\ref{s2} are given in Section~\ref{s3} and the proof of a preliminary result from Section~\ref{s4} is in Section~\ref{s10}.
+Proof of the main convergence result under the Cram\'er--Lundberg condition is given in Section~\ref{s5} and under the convolution equivalent condition in Section~\ref{s6}.
+The special case where $(0,\infty)$ is irregular is then briefly discussed in Section~\ref {s7}.
+Specific calculations of limiting distributions as well as a Gerber--Shiu EDPF are given in Section~\ref{s8}.
+Finally, the \hyperref[append]{Appendix} contains a result in the case that $X$ is compound Poisson which, as is often the case, needs to be treated separately.
+Throughout $C, C_1, C_2,\dots$ will denote constants whose value is unimportant and may change from one usage to the next.